YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ### 6) Create nightlight bins and label the daytime satellite imagery

-The Gaussian Mixture Model is used to establish nightlight bins/labels to classify the daytime satellite imagery into three categories based on nighttime values.
-The GMM-predicted cutoff values of 0.020 and 0.376 delineate a low nightlight bin, a medium nightlight bin, and a high nightlight bin.
+The Gaussian Mixture Model is used to establish nightlight bins/labels to cluster the daytime satellite imagery into three categories based on nighttime values.
+The GMM-predicted cutoff values of **0.020** and **0.376** delineate a low nightlight bin, a medium nightlight bin, and a high nightlight bin.

 For a detailed implementation of the undersampling, go through [Nightlights_bins.ipynb](https://github.com/YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/blob/main/Scripts/Nightlights_bins.ipynb)